jSm449g4d/AX-1/README.md

 I classified 5 voice actors by "AX-1".

-The number of voice samples as training data for each voice actor is "55,44,63,68,56"
+The number of voice samples as training data for each voice actor is "55,44,63,68,56".

-The number of voice samples as test data for each voice actor is 15
+The number of voice samples as test data for each voice actor is 15.

+The contents of "Output/" folder in this repository are the output files at that time.